Check out Oxford Academia programs at University of Oxford

 How do I get to my program?

-Most students on programs outside of the contiguous United States use Putney’s group flight, departing from a U.S. Gateway Airport to the program destination.
+For programs outside the contiguous United States, most students use Putney’s group flight, departing from a U.S. Gateway Airport to the program destination.
 The group flight cost is not included in the program tuition and will appear as a separate line item on your invoice.
 Students are responsible for all travel costs and arrangements to and from the U.S. Gateway Airport.
-Students on U.S.-based Putney programs are responsible for making arrangements to arrive at the program destination at the designated time.

-What is a group flight?
+What is a Putney group flight?

 Putney Student Travel organizes and reserves blocks of seats for students on a round-trip group flight from a U.S. Gateway Airport to your program destination.
 One or more of your leaders will be at the airport with all student e-ticket confirmations and will welcome and fly with the group on the round-trip itinerary.
 Families are responsible for travel costs and arrangements to and from the U.S. Gateway Airport.